qinghaoh/qinghaoh.github.io/_posts/2023-11-30-monotonic-data-structure.markdown

 # Monoqueue

-Monoqueue can be used to find the min/max of a _bounded_ range.
+## Sliding Window Min/Max

-## Upper Bound
+Similar to that in [sliding window](../sliding-window/#monotonically-decreasing-function), the constraint function \\(h(m)\\) is monotonically decreasing.
+Monoqueues can be used to find the min/max of a window constrained by a monotonically decreasing function.

 [Sliding Window Maximum][sliding-window-maximum]